 Increased atmospheric water demand:

-Future projections indicate that reference evapotranspiration (ETo) in Adana is expected to increase by 12–21%.
+Future projections indicate that reference evapo-transpiration (ETo) in Adana is expected to increase by 12–21%.
 This rise signals an elevated irrigation demand not only for wheat but also for major crops cultivated in the region, including maize, cotton, and vegetables.
 The increased atmospheric demand will require more frequent operation of existing irrigation systems, consequently raising energy consumption and water costs.
 Therefore, the pressure on irrigation infrastructure is critical not only in terms of quantity but also for economic sustainability (Allen et al., 1998; Yılmaz & Kaya, 2015).

 Expansion of heat stress: